g1eny0ung/hugo-theme-dream/docs/custom.md

 [params]
   [params.advanced]
-    customCSS = ["css/custom.css"] # files in the list will be loaded in order customJS = ["js/custom.js"]
+    customCSS = ["css/custom.css"] # files in the list will be loaded in order customJSBefore = ["js/custom-before.js"]
+    customJS = ["js/custom.js"]
 ```

 ## CSS

 It’s very easy to change the theme through CSS.
-Dream theme base on [Semantic UI](https://semantic-ui.com/), and nearly all the custom classes start with the `dream-` prefix.
+Dream theme base on [Semantic UI](https://semantic-ui.com/), and nearly
+all the custom classes start with the `dream-` prefix.
 So in most cases, you only need to customize in these two ways:

 - **Override Semantic UI classes**
 - **Override Dream specified classes** (Can be found in [site.scss](https://github.com/g1eny0ung/hugo-theme-dream/blob/master/src/sass/site.scss))